marshareb/marshareb.github.io/_posts/2025-6-18-Reparameterizations.md

 and we denote the collection of volume preserving Anosov flows by $\mathfrak{X}_A^{vol}(N)$.
 Finally, we refer to the plane field $x \mapsto E^s_X(x) \oplus E^u_X(x)$ as the *Anosov structure*.
 When we discuss regularity of the Anosov structure, we are discussing the regularity when viewed as a section of the Grassmanian bundle.

 It is well-known that this Anosov structure is Holder continuous; this is a standard argument with the Hadamard graph transform method (which can be found in Katok and Hasselblatt's book).
-In fact, slightly more can be said in the volume preserving case (see [Foulon and Hasselblatt](https://link.springer.com/article/10.1007/BF02783424)) -- a sloppy summary is that if $X \in \mathfrak{X}^{vol}_A(N)$ has $C^1$-Anosov splitting, then it must be either the suspension of an Anosov diffeomorphism or contact.
+In fact, slightly more can be said in the volume preserving case (see [Foulon and Hasselblatt](https://link.springer.com/article/10.1007/BF02783424)) -- a brief summary is that if $X \in \mathfrak{X}^{vol}_A(N)$ has $C^1$-Anosov splitting, then it must be either the suspension of an Anosov diffeomorphism or contact.

 Later, [Ghys](https://www.numdam.org/articles/10.24033/asens.1532/) showed that better regularity implies that the flow must come from a Riemannian metric.
-Again, a sloppy summary is that if $X \in \mathfrak{X}^{vol}_A(N)$ has $C^2$-Anosov structure, then it is smoothly conjugate to the geodesic flow of a negatively curved metric.
+Again, a brief summary is that if $X \in \mathfrak{X}^{vol}_A(N)$ has $C^2$-Anosov structure, then it is smoothly conjugate to the geodesic flow of a negatively curved metric.
 ## Contact geometry and dynamics

 Let $\Omega^1(N)$ be the collection of $1$-forms on $N$.
 We say that $\alpha \in \Omega^1(N)$ is a *contact form* if $\alpha \wedge d\alpha$ is a volume form, and we denote the collection of contact forms by $\Omega^1_{con}(N)$.